goshevs/sparkDBUtilities/README.md

   instances.
 - As mentioned above, columns of *DecimalType* are not supported at this time.
+- `partitionByListColumn` accepts columns names only as expressions are not supported at this time.

 ## Examples

-Please, see directory `examples` for use cases in Python and R.
+Please, see directory `examples` for a use case in Python and R.